Members of the National Church Governance Project Board

 As Third Church Estates Commissioner, Canon Winfield is a member of the Church Commissioners for England’s Board of Governors and chairs the Mission, Pastoral and Church Property Committee and the Bishoprics and Cathedrals Committee.
 She assumed the role of Third Church Estates Commissioner on 1st February 2022.

-The Project Board has been supported in its work by a Synodical Reference Group and a sub-group of the Faith and Order Commission - members are listed below.
+The Programme Board is supported by a small staff team and a sub-group of the Faith and Order Commission has provided the Board with theological support at various stages of the work- members are listed below.

 Faith and Order Commission